What is the Relationship Between Cell Phones and Mental Health in Teens?

 Anyone who has questioned the relationship between cell phones and mental health has probably seen the negative impact of social media and comparisons.
 It’s all too common for people to immediately jump on social media, see a post from a friend, co-worker, or even a famous individual, and make a comparison.
 This can exacerbate mental health problems making people who are depressed or anxious feel even worse about themselves.
 But it’s important to remember that you see what people have curated for you to see whenever you go onto social media.

 A good tip is to write down something inspirational to remind you of this fact and look at it before opening any social media.
-You might write something affirming your own life and reminding you not to be jealous of the curated posts on your feed, you will likely feel better after scrolling through these types of posts.
+You might write something affirming your own life and reminding you not to be jealous of the curated posts on your feed; you will likely feel better after scrolling through these types of posts.
 Someone might post something that makes it seem as though their life is luxurious when it may be their first vacation in years.
-That is why you should only think deeply about social media posts if you feel you have the full context around what is going on.